spacecloud-io/space-docs/content/storage/database/securing-apis.md

 ## Allow only authenticated users

 You can allow a certain operation on a table only if the user is authenticated.
 (For example, allow only logged in users to bookmark a product).
 This rule is used to allow the request only if a valid JWT token is found in the request.
 No checks are imposed beyond that.
-Basically it authorizes every request which has passed the authentication stage.
-Here's how to allow a operation for authenticated users:
+Basically, it authorizes every request which has passed the authentication stage.
+Here's how to allow operation for authenticated users:

 {{< highlight json >}}
 {